 with hands up.
 That was the first clue

 that this was not just some traffic

-to ask the nice policeman what the problem
+to politely ask the nice officer what the problem

 was, to which he gruffly replied, "Just